parse-community/docs/_includes/js/geopoints.md

 });
 </code></pre>

-You can query for whether an object lies within / on a polygon of `Parse.GeoPoint` (minimum 3 points):
+You can query for whether an object lies within or on a polygon of `Parse.GeoPoint` (minimum 3 points):

 <pre><code class="javascript">
 query.withinPolygon("location", [geoPoint1, geoPoint2, geoPoint3]);